nodejs/node/doc/api/string_decoder.md

 > Stability: 2 - Stable

-The `string_decoder` module provides an API for decoding `Buffer` objects into strings in a manner that preserves encoded multi-byte UTF-8 and UTF-16 characters.
+The `string_decoder` module provides an API for decoding `Buffer` and `Uint8Array` objects into strings in a manner that preserves encoded multi-byte UTF-8 and UTF-16 characters.
 It can be accessed using:

 ```js
 const StringDecoder = require('string_decoder').StringDecoder;